Finance & Accounting with CIMA

 Course starting dates

-The course focuses on delivering the conceptual understanding and practical skills involved in accounting and finance with an understanding of how accounting operates.
+The master's course focuses on delivering the conceptual understanding and practical skills involved in accounting and finance with an understanding of how accounting operates.
 It will enable you to develop a professional accountancy career and join CIMA through the accelerated ‘gateway’ route.
-The course prepares you to sit the external CIMA ‘Gateway Examination’.
+This master's course prepares you to sit the external CIMA ‘Gateway Examination’.

 Passing this three-hour case study examination allows you to claim 11 exemptions from CIMA’s certificate, operational and management level papers, and you will be awarded the CIMA Advanced Diploma in Management Accounting.